-Results 1–10 of 29 for "Psychology Topic"X related to "Support for early career research" Refine Your Search Refine Your Search TopicTherapy (11)Emotional health (6)Stress (5)Teens (5)Human rights (4) 49 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Law & psychology (3)Sexuality (3)Trauma (3)Women & men (3)Ethics (2)Parenting (2)Personality (2)Safety & design (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Abortion (1)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Environment (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Hypnosis (1)Immigration (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Money (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2013 (1)2011 (1)2010 (8) Results 1–10 of 29 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 2.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 3.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
+Results 1–10 of 29 for "Psychology Topic"X related to "Support for early career research" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (3)Stress (3)Teens (3)Aging (2) 32 more... [+] Alzheimer's (2)Children (2)Disability (2)Human rights (2)Personality (2)Trauma (2)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Ethics (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Parenting (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Testing issues (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 29 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 2.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 3.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 4.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
 Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 5.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
 Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 6.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 7.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic Previous 1 2 3 ...
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 8.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 9.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 10.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Psychology Topic"X related to "Support for early career research"